Connecting Perl on UNIX or Linux to Microsoft SQL Server

 2. Install and license the SQL Server ODBC driver on the machine where Perl is installed.

-For installation instructions, see the ODBC driver documentation.
-Refer to the documentation to see which environment variables you need to set (LD_LIBRARY_PATH, LIBPATH, LD_RUN_PATH, SHLIB_PATH depending on the driver, platform and linker).
+For installation instructions, refer to the ODBC driver documentation.
+Refer to the documentation to find out which environment variables you need to set (LD_LIBRARY_PATH, LIBPATH, LD_RUN_PATH, SHLIB_PATH depending on the driver, platform, and linker).

 3. Create an ODBC data source in /etc/odbc.ini that connects to the SQL Server database you want to access from Perl.
 For example, this SQL Server ODBC data source connects to a SQL Server Express instance that serves the Northwind database: